Ray et al. v. Himes et al.

 Ohio’s refusal to provide transgender individuals with birth certificates that accurately reflect their gender violates the Equal Protection Clause of the Fourteenth Amendment, their rights of privacy and personal autonomy established by the Due Process Clause, and their First Amendment right to refrain from speaking by compelling them to disclose their transgender status and to identify with a gender that misrepresents who they are.

-On March 29, 2018, we filed a complaint in the U.S. District Court for the Southern District of Ohio, along with a Motion to Proceed Anonymously for one of our Plaintiffs.
+On March 29, 2018, we filed a complaint in the U.S. District Court for the Southern District of Ohio.
 Plaintiffs are four transgender people born in Ohio who have suffered harm as a result of their incorrect birth certificates: Stacie Ray, Basil Argento, Ashley Breda, and Jane Doe.
 Defendants are Ohio Department of Health’s director Lance Himes and the Office of Vital Statistics’ chief and state registrar.
-On April 5 the Court granted our Motion to Proceed Anonymously and a protective order guarding Jane Doe’s identity from public access.
 On May 22 Defendants filed a Stipulated Notice of Extension of Time to respond to our complaint.
-On June 15 Defendants filed a Notice that Calfee, Hunter, & Griswold would represent them instead of the Ohio Attorney General’s Office and, as such, filed another Unopposed Motion for Extension of Time to respond to the complaint.
-On July 6, 2018 Defendants filed a Motion to Dismiss.
-On July 27 we filed our Opposition to their Motion to Dismiss, and Defendants’ filed their Reply on August 10.

 The parties held their 26(f) conference on June 25 and filed the Rule 26(f) Report on July 9.
 The initial pretrial conference with the court occurred on July 18.

 On July 20 Defendants filed a Motion to Stay Discovery pending a ruling on Defendants’ Motion to Dismiss, as well as an Emergency Motion for Interim Stay of Discovery pending a ruling on the Motion to Stay Discovery.
-On July 27 we filed our Opposition to the Motion for Interim Stay, and on August 1 Defendants filed their Reply.
-On August 1 we filed our Opposition to the Motion to Stay Discovery, and on August 24 Defendants filed their Reply.
+We opposed both motions.

-On August 2 the Court granted Defendants’ Motion for an Interim Stay.
-On October 10 the Court denied Defendants’ Motion to Stay Discovery, and following that, the parties exchanged initial disclosures.
+On August 2 the Court granted Defendants’ Motion for an Interim Stay but denied Defendants’ Motion to Stay Discovery.
+Following that, the parties exchanged initial disclosures.
 The Defendants provided written responses to our discovery request on November 9, but did not produce any documents responsive to our written discovery requests, citing the need for a protective order.
-On December 6, the Court entered a Stipulated Protective Order regarding the treatment of confidential documents during discovery, and Defendants have begun their production of documents.
+On December 6, the Court entered a Stipulated Protective Order regarding the treatment of confidential documents during discovery, and Defendants began their production of documents.
 We await a ruling on Defendants’ Motion to Dismiss.